 When Divorce And Financial Distress Intersect

 Family law and bankruptcy are both incredibly stressful times for people.
-Often one also leads to the other.
-Spouses split up, can’t pay the family debts, or lose jobs, credit problems, bankruptcy then family issues erupt.
-Either way, it is a problem and one requiring unique approaches for an acceptable resolution.
+Also, one often leads to the other.
+When spouses split up, can’t pay the family debts or lose jobs due to credit problems, then bankruptcy and family issues erupt.
+Either way, it is a problem requiring unique approaches for an acceptable resolution.

 How Bankruptcy Can Affect Family Issues